Dental Practice Management Software Market Size and Share Forecast Outlook 2025 to 2035

 UK

-The UK's CAGR is estimated at 9.2% between 2025 and 2035, driven by NHS digitization initiatives, data protection laws, and the growing adoption of AI-based solutions.
-The UK mandates GDPR and NHS Digital compliance, necessitating robust patient data protection and compatibility with NHS-sponsored EHR systems.
+The UK market is set to register a CAGR of 9.2% between 2025 and 2035, driven by NHS digitization initiatives, data protection laws, and the growing adoption of AI-based solutions.

 FMI research discovered that more than 65% of UK dental clinics have incorporated some type of digital practice management solution, with cloud-based models being the most popular.
 NHS funding limitations have, nonetheless, delayed uptake in public clinics, whereas private clinics lead in AI-based patient management and automated scheduling adoption.